Founding of Moldavia: The founding of Moldavia

-Both Poland and Hungary took advantage of the decline of the Golden Horde by starting a new expansion in the 1340s.
+Both Poland and Hungary took advantage of the decline of the Golden Horde to start a new expansion in the 1340s.
 After a Hungarian army defeated the Mongols in 1345, new forts were built east of the Carpathians.
 Royal charters, chronicles and place names show that Hungarian and Saxon colonists settled in the region.
 Dragoș took possession of the lands along the Moldova with the approval of King Louis I of Hungary.
-The voievodate founded by Dragoș and recorded under the name of Moldavia had its center in Baia.
-The goal of the new Moldavia was to defend the passes in the Eastern Carpathians through which the Tatars could cross into the Kingdom of Hungary.
+The voivodate, founded by Dragoș and recorded under the name of Moldavia, had its center in Baia.
+The goal of the new Moldavia was to defend the passes in the Eastern Carpathians, through which the Tatars could cross into the Kingdom of Hungary.
 Being a borderland and a watchful territory, Dragoș's Moldavia was a kind of royal military fief.

 Upon his death, Dragoș was succeeded by his son, Sas, who was in turn succeeded by his son Balc after his passing.
-But the Vlachs in Moldavia rebelled against Balc's rule in the late 1350s.
+The Vlachs in Moldavia rebelled against Balc's rule in the late 1350s.
 Balc was expelled from Moldavia by a former voivode of the Voivodeship of Maramureș, Bogdan who crossed the Carpathians and took command of the revolt.
 Bogdan, who resisted Louis's military attempts to restore Hungarian suzerainty for several years, was the first independent ruler of Moldavia.
 The earliest Moldavian silver and bronze coins were minted in 1377.
 The Ecumenical Patriarchate of Constantinople acknowledged the Metropolitan See of Moldavia, after years of negotiations, in 1401.